 Note: This should be outlined in the family agreement, set at the first parent meeting

-If your group is earning and spending money, the group needs to set up a bank account.
+If your group is earning and spending money, the group needs to set up a checking account.
 Consider designating a troop treasurer who is responsible for managing the group’s finances.
 Each troop account needs two approved, unrelated volunteers as bank signers.

 • Opening a new back account and changing signers on a bank account requires a bank authorization letter.
 Make your request online, you will find the Bank Authorization Request form in the Forms section of the Girl Scouts of Colorado website at www.girlscoutsofcolorado.org/forms.